CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 • Trust: A trusting corporate culture encourages employees to take responsibility and contribute their ideas.

-On the other hand, clear guidelines and effective Risk Management must be established to ensure that, despite high flexibility, the quality of work does not suffer.
+On the other hand, clear guidelines and effective Risk management must be established to ensure that, despite high flexibility, the quality of work does not suffer.
 For example, KPIs (Key Performance Indicators) can play an important role.
 They help to make progress measurable while ensuring compliance with standards.

-The Importance of Leadership in Dilemmas
+The Importance of Leadership in the Dilemma

 The leadership style plays a crucial role here.
 Managers must learn to balance between micromanagement and complete freedom.
 A participatory leadership style can be particularly beneficial here: it promotes employee responsibility and at the same time allows for continuous feedback on projects and results.